 Why We Don't Use Magnesium Stearate

 At NutriGold, we don’t know if the scientific evidence supports or rejects the use of magnesium stearate and stearic acid in supplements.
-Our reasons for not using them are simple, straightforward, and based strictly on common sense.
+Our reasons for not using them are simple, straightforward, based on common sense, and consistent with our guiding principle to "do no harm."
 And in the spirit of transparency, we have provided below our common sense reasons for not using magnesium stearate and stearic acid (frequently listed as ‘vegetable lubricant’ on product labels) in our products:

 - Because the liver metabolizes almost everything that we eat, put on our skin, or inhale, nothing that we take should be considered inactive or inert.
 Adding chemically processed additives can burden the liver, tax the body, and diminish the benefits of the supplements themselves.

 - Magnesium stearate and stearic acid are synthetically processed and, as far as we know, the body does not have a mechanism in place for utilizing it.
 This increases the risk that the body may treat it as a foreign body and target it for removal, which could produce unintended, unexpected, and potentially harmful effects.

 - The potential risks of these additives aside, we know that neither magnesium stearate nor stearic acid confer any health benefits in their refined, bleached, and deodorized form, and certainly not in the amounts they are included for manufacturing expediency.